-WWE Rumors: Major Update On Possibility Of Sting Vs. The UnderTaker Match
+WWE Rumors: Major Update On Possibility Of Sting Vs. The Undertaker Match

-The Undertaker versus Sting is arguably the biggest dream match in pro wrestling.
+The Undertaker vs. Sting is arguably the biggest dream match in pro wrestling.
 Fans have been clamoring to see the two legends face off at WrestleMania since long before Sting was even associated with WWE.
 However, Sting was forced to retire after getting injured in a match against Seth Rollins at 2015’s Night of Champions pay-per-view, but the dream match hasn’t been ruled out yet.

 As quoted by WrestleTalk, WWE Hall of Famer Jerry “The King” Lawler discussed the possibility of the legends facing off during the latest episode of his podcast.
 According to Lawler, WWE embracing cinematic matches — like the Boneyard and Firefly Fun House matches at WrestleMania — can work.